 Yes, WAV files can absolutely be mixed and mastered.
 Not only can you use these files, but WAV is often the preferred audio file because the audio is uncompressed, and thus they are easier to work with than many other file types.

 Let’s dive a little deeper into a few reasons why WAV files are so good to use for mixing and mastering purposes.

 WAV files are also straightforward to use and share, especially if you are working with collaborators in different parts of the world.

 Sending WAV files of your recordings is often the preferred method because it is uncompressed; therefore, the person receiving your files can actually implement mixing and mastering.
 For example, if you sent MP3 files, the quality would not be as high.
 MP3 files will work in a pinch, but they are not nearly as ideal.

 You don’t always have to send the WAV version of a file, as it is relatively easy to convert from one file type to another, but if you have the option to record in WAV format, do so, as this is the best way to ensure all of the original audio recordings is maintained.
-You can also extract audio into the WAV format from YouTube without too much trouble and it’s a straightforward process for other types of video files too.
+The website ssemble states that you can also extract audio into the WAV format from YouTube without too much trouble and it’s a straightforward process for other types of video files too.